ranyeh24/business-website-template/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-Email me at real.ranyeh24@gmail.com.
+[Open a new issue](https://github.com/ranyeh24/inazuma/issues) here on GitHub or email me at <real.ranyeh24@gmail.com>.

 ## License